Periodic Reporting for period 3 - MAGIC (Marginal lands for Growing Industrial Crops: Turning a burden into an opportunity)

 9. To develop, test and disseminate a Decision Support System (DSS) with the active involvement of farmers and other end users (industry & policy makers).

-10. To disseminate the project results, the database, the maps and the DSS tool to increase farmers’ awareness and establish strong links with EIP AGRI
+10. To disseminate the project results, the database, the maps and the DSS tool to increase farmers’ awareness and establish strong links with EIP AGRI.

-The efficiency of biomass supply chains of industrial crops are being improved through the design of new harvesting and logistics systems, optimized to meet the needs of the targeted conversion process.
+The efficiency of biomass supply chains of industrial crops were improved through the design of new harvesting and logistics systems, optimized to meet the needs of the targeted conversion process.
 Technologies tailored to the characteristics of the specific crops grown on marginal land are being developed through comprehensive data collection ad hoc field trials.
 A generic tool is being expanded and adapted to ensure an optimal match between the potential production of biomass from marginal lands and candidate conversion processes, resulting in an economically sound demand-driven approach to bio-based projects.

 The Good Practice Cases in European regions and clusters have been mapped.
 These good practice cases are being analyzed to maximize insight on the context of using marginal land for cropping, the state and prospects for industrial crops, the conditions framing their cultivation and the supply chains as well as their operational capacities across time and development stages.
+Policy recommendations per participating country have been developed for growing industrial crops on marginal lands.